dfrappart/dfrappart.github.io/_posts/2026-04-16-Playing_with_Pod_Security_Admission.markdown

 ```

 So at first it seems to be ok.
 But, waiting a bit, we can see errors.
-The thin is, those errors are not due to the PSA but to what we implemented to use the PSA.
+The thing is, those errors are not due to the PSA but to what we implemented to respect the PSA.

 ```bash